cyanel-it/tp-webdev-front/README.md

 ## Create a new page for statistics and put the link in the home page

 ### Expected feature

+Anybody can access to a page stats.html.
+This page show the statistics of your site (visits, search, details).
+You can display them on a HTML table or a graph.

 ### mockup